 Chief Medical Officer

-John is Kiniksa’s Chief Medical Officer.
+John is our Executive Vice President, Chief Medical Officer.

 Mei Jang